Struggling to get interviews?

 Bachelor of Arts, Anthropology, May 2015

-Now you know how to write an internal resume.
-Before you get started we have a few additional tips that’ll help improve your chances of landing the job you want:
+Here are a few additional tips that’ll improve your chances of landing the job.

 Do some research by talking to human resources, colleagues or those who work in the relevant department.
 Additionally, you could read up online about what the position usually involves and make sure you have the skills you need to do the job.